Congratulations, you’ve been pre-approved for a mortgage! Now comes one of the best times of the home-buying process: shopping.

 If you pay off all of your debt after you’ve been pre-approved, your lender will want to know where that money came from.
 That will mean more paperwork from you so we can track these funds and more scrutiny from the lenders about where you received the money.

-It also won’t look great if you close out a credit card or account.
+It also won’t look great if you close out a lot of different credit cards or accounts.
 So keep paying the bills and wait until after you’ve closed your home purchase, including closing costs, to pay off those credit cards.

 5. Keep A Paper Trail